 - To offer undergraduates a history major;

 - To provide a range of service courses for all undergraduates in order that they may fulfill requirements and pursue personal interests;

 - To offer graduate students programs at both the MA and PhD level; and

 - To contribute new knowledge through research in our fields

 We are proud of the department’s history as the intellectual home of Lawrence Henry Gipson (1880-1971) a Pulitzer Prize-winning historian.
 His legacy at Lehigh University can be found in a continued interest in the scholarship of colonial American and the Atlantic World, and in the Gipson Institute, an active sponsor of scholarship and campus programs on eighteenth-century history.
-In addition, overlapping clusters of faculty have strong research and teaching interests in the areas of technology, gender, environment, industrialization, cities, and culture.
+In addition, overlapping clusters of faculty have strong research and teaching interests in the areas of gender, culture, religion, social movements, globalization, technology and industrialization.

 Noted historian Taylor Branch..talked to history and global studies students about growing up in the South during the Civil Rights era.
 He talked about the legacy of Dr Martin Luther King Jr., remarking that the civil rights movement delivered liberation for many in subsequent years, including women, gays and lesbians, and immigrants.
 Most powerfully...
 Read More...